vinijmoura/Azure-DevOps/README.md

 Discover the Next Steps and the Future of Our Project! 🔍

 * 📢 Stay up to date with the latest developments and be part of the journey!
-In this post, we share the next steps and our vision for the future.

 * 💡 Your support and feedback are essential in shaping what comes next.

-* 👉 Read now and join us in making this project even better!
+* 👉 In this post, we share the next steps and our vision for the future!
+Read now and join us in making this project even better!
 [How to: Azure DevOps Management Reports and the next steps](https://vinijmoura.medium.com/how-to-azure-devops-management-reports-and-the-next-steps-16e0a85e6042)

 ## Azure Boards
 ![boards](./images/Boards.png)